 Our team will be with you bright and early on the morning of installation.
-We usually send, a project manager (whom will make themselves known to you upon arrival), two roofers and an electrician.
+We usually send, a project manager (who will make themselves known to you upon arrival).
 Our project manager will keep you updated throughout the day and will ensure that the work is completed on time and to our exceptionally high standards.

 What we need you to do